Best Bloggers DIY Project Tips and Tricks

 Pneumatic Addict will show you how to spray paint MDF and get great coverage instead of blotchiness.

-Use an emery board to sand small places.
+Use an emery board to sand and distress small places.

 How To distress paint comparison using 3 different techniques from Refresh Living.

-How to spray paint by Dogs Don’t Eat Pizza
+How to spray paint by Dogs Don’t Eat Pizza.
+Spray painting is a quick and easy way to update old decor.

-Easily add gold details to a dresser from Dahl House Interiors.
+Easily add gold details to a dresser from Salvaged Inspirations.

-If you’re solar lights aren’t working, Kathe with an E has some suggestions.
+If your solar lights aren’t working, Kathe, with an E, has some suggestions.

 Homeroad will show you her tip for changing out a drawer knob to a handle.

-How to select and replace hardware on your furniture project, Petticoat Junktion fills you in on all the little details.
+How to select and replace hardware on your furniture project: Petticoat Junktion explains all the little details.

 Easiest way ever to hang a picture from The Scrap Shoppe—you’ll want to remember this one.